johat/style-guide/README.md

 *A mostly reasonable approach to Unreal Engine 4*

-Forked from the original [UE4 style guide](https://github.com/Allar/style-guide) (owned by [Gamemakin LLC](https://gamemak.in)), which itself was heavily inspired by the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).
+Forked from the original [UE4 style guide](https://github.com/Allar/ue4-style-guide) by [Gamemakin LLC](https://gamemak.in), which itself was heavily inspired by the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).
 This version is modified for purpose by Cupboard Games.

+#### This Style Guide
-This is our **general purpose** style guide.
+> This is our **general purpose** style guide.
 Please check the **[branches](https://github.com/johat/style-guide/branches/all)** in case there's a version relevant to the project you're working on.
 [Project-specific branches](https://github.com/johat/style-guide/branches/all) may have project-specific changes to this document.

 #### Linking To This Document